The employee's insurance deductions occur in the month they are receiving insurance coverage.

 To summarize, the employer pays the full cost of insurance up front during the month prior to coverage and the employees contribute during the month their coverage is active.

-Your commuter benefit from WageWorks will be billed on the first pay-cycle of the month.
+Your commuter benefit from WageWorks will be billed on the second pay-cycle of the month.
 The total amount is deducted based on the plan for which you enroll.
 For pre-tax, your gross pay is deducted the amount of the plan and then taxes are applied to the remaining gross amount.